ellabentov/VideoIndexerLab/Ready_Video_Indexer_Lab.md

     background** to continue browsing your existing videos while the video is uploading

-6. Once the video is uploaded it will added to your catalog under the **Account videos** tab and start indexing
+6. Once the video is uploaded it will be added to your catalog under the **Account videos** tab and start indexing

     ![](media/image21.png)